JoePlant/Ampla-Sql-Scripts/src/Database/README.md

 Checks to see if the database has .NET assemblies installed and checks the database's TRUSTWORTHY state.

-This is used to solve errors like this that can occur when a database is restored from another server.
+This is used to solve errors that can occur when a database is restored from another server.

 See: [../Checks/README.md](../Checks)